phenotips/phenotips/README.md

 This is free software!
 Create an issue in GitHub to ask others for help, or try fixing the issue yourself and then make a pull request to contribute it back to the core.

-For commercial support or for information about the paid Enterprise version, please contact [Gene42](https://gene42.com/).
+For information about the Enterprise version, please see [phenotips.com](https://phenotips.com/).

 ## License